mfinkle/circuitpython_bitmapfonts/README.md

 ## Introduction
 Adafruit's framebuf library supports some bitmap font rendering capabilities.
 The library already includes a bitmap font render (`BitmapFont`) and a classic 5x8 based font, called `font5x8.bin`.
-CircuitPython Fonts ships a 3x8 based font which can be useful for smaller displays.
+CircuitPython BitmapFonts ships a 3x8 based font which can be useful for smaller displays.

 ## Dependencies
 This code depends on: